 Do you work with children and young people?
 Then register now to take part in Road Safety Week!

-Road crashes are the biggest non-medical cause of death and serious injury among children and young people.
-Dangerous roads also have a major impact on their ability to walk, cycle and live healthy active lifestyles.
-That's why it's important to develop pupils' awareness of the risks on roads, as well as reaching out to parents and the wider community.
-Plus, road safety is a great topic to engage pupils of all ages, while meeting curriculum goals!
+Road crashes are one of the biggest causes of death and serious injury among children and young people.
+Dangerous roads also affect their ability to walk, cycle and live healthy active lifestyles.
+That's why it's important to raise awareness of the risks on roads, as well as reaching out to parents and the wider community.
+Road safety is a great topic to engage pupils of all ages, while meeting curriculum goals.

 How to get involved